Freelancer-Protocol/docs/example.md

 <!-- All the above may sound super long but it reality the whole should take Steve and Lisa about 5 minutes each. -->

-It only takes Lisa 3 days to make a static version of the website that's good enough for a demo, so she submits it.
+**Lisa now has to upload a demo.** It only takes Lisa 3 days to make a static version of the website that's good enough for a demo, so she submits it.

  <div class ="example-image small">
   <img src="/images/DemoUpload.png" alt="accessibility text" >
 </div>

-Steve likes what he's seeing so he approves the demo.
+Steve likes what he's seeing so he approves the demo. **It's normal if the demo has a few minor glitches and things Steve would like to see adjusted for the final stage.**

 The milestone will now finalize for sure, as soon as Lisa uploads the deliverable.

 When she does, Freelancer Protocol will send Lisa the funds, and Steve will receive the deliverable.